roysubs/custom_bash/README.md

 [Very good overview of WSL2](https://www.sitepoint.com/wsl2/)

 **WSL Basics**
-Show current images with `wsl -l -v` (`wsl --list --verbose`)
+From PowerShell, show current images with `wsl -l -v` (`wsl --list --verbose`)
 WSL images run in Hyper-V images via the `LxssManager` service.
-Therefore, to restart all WSL instances, just restart the service `Get-Service LxssManager | Restart-Service` from PowerShell.
+Therefore, to restart all WSL instances, just restart the service `Get-Service LxssManager | Restart-Service`.
 Switch a WSL distro image from WSL 1 to use WSL 2 with `wsl --set-version Ubuntu 2` Set default distro with `wsl --setdefault Ubuntu` (it will now start when `wsl` or `bash` are invoked from DOS/PowerShell).